mathcoll/t6/README.md

 <img src="https://github.com/mathcoll/t6/blob/master/bin/faviconDescription/apple-touch-icon-120x120.png" alt="t6 logo" title="t6 logo" align="left" height="96" width="96"/>

 # t6 - Connect real world Object to Digital Api
-t6 is an "oriented-Data" platform to connect physical Objects with timeseries DB.
+_t6_ is a "Data-first" IoT platform to connect physical Objects with time-series DB and perform Data Analysis.
 Please referes to CONTRIBUTING.md in case you would like to help :-)

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/3d45972dd53246f58ba82a6f75483116)](https://www.codacy.com/app/internetcollaboratif/t6?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=mathcoll/t6&amp;utm_campaign=Badge_Grade)

+ #nodejs #things #api #flow #home-automation #mqtt #iot #esp8266 #middleware #sensor #internet-of-things #iot-platform #sensors #iot-framework #esp8266-arduino #timeseries-db #iot-platforms #oriented-data

+---

-## Physical World
+## IoT and Physical World
 Physical World are composed by your sensors and actuators, real physical Objects.
-In t6, physical Objects require a virtual _Object_ as a reference in t6 and then, they are able to add _Data_ to _Flows_.
+In t6, physical Objects needs* a virtual _Object_ as a reference in t6 and then, they are able to add _Data_ to _Flows_.

+_*_ : remain optional

-Sample nodeMCU and Arduino scripts are available in the _[sensors](https://github.com/mathcoll/t6/tree/master/sensors)_ repositories and on [t6iot Arduino library](https://github.com/mathcoll/t6iot).
+Sample nodeMCU and Arduino scripts are available in the _[sensors repository](https://github.com/mathcoll/t6/tree/master/sensors)_ and on [t6iot Arduino library](https://github.com/mathcoll/t6iot).

 ## t6 API first: Live, eat, and breathe the API-first lifestyle of t6
-Detailed Api documentation is available here: [api-General](https://api.internetcollaboratif.info/docs/).

-To install t6, follow the guide on [Wiki page](https://github.com/mathcoll/t6/wiki)
+Detailed [Api documentation](https://api.internetcollaboratif.info/docs/) will help you to connect your sensors to _t6_.
+Installing _t6_ on your own server is easy, follow the installation guide](https://github.com/mathcoll/t6/wiki/Installing-t6) on Wiki page.
+More detailed explanation on [how _t6_ works](https://github.com/mathcoll/t6/wiki) is also readable on Wiki page.

 ## t6 Android Application
 _t6_ is available on the [Android Google Play Store](https://play.google.com/store/apps/details?id=info.internetcollaboratif.api) for free.